theturboturnip/turnip_api/README.md

 # turnip_api

-This server handles all endpoints hosted at `https://api.theturboturnip.com/`.
+This repo holds Rust code for a server that handles all endpoints hosted at `https://api.theturboturnip.com/`.

 # Endpoints